Metallography

 Common failures we have investigated:

-• Corrosion failures: Exposure to harsh environments which weakens metals and leads to premature cracks
+Corrosion failure: Exposure to harsh environments which weakens metals and leads to premature cracks.

-• Hydrogen damage: Internal weakening of metals due to hydrogen exposure
+Hydrogen embrittlement: Internal weakening of metals due to hydrogen exposure.

 Failure Analysis and Investigation Process